-Solution Contact your switch service provider.
+Торіс Solution If all the passwords are forgotten, what is the password recovery mechanism?
+Are these procedures non-disruptive recovery procedures?
+Contact your switch service provider.
 A non-disruptive procedure is available.
-Use passwd command to set other passwords.
-Use passwdDefault command to set all passwords to default.
+If a user has only the root password, what is the password recovery mechanism?
+Use the passwd command to set other passwords.
+Use the passwdDefault command to set all passwords to default.
+How to recover boot PROM password?
 Contact your switch service provider and provide the recovery string.
-Refer to "Password issues" on page 63 for more information on recovering these passwords.
+How to recover a user, admin, or factory password?
+Refer to "Passwords" on page 61 for more information on recovering these passwords.

-Symptom

-User is unable to modify switch settings.
+Symptom User is unable to modify switch settings.

-The most common error when managing user accounts is not setting up the default Admin Domain and access control list or role-based access control (RBAC).
+The most common error when managing user accounts is not setting up the default Admin Domain and access control list or Role-Based Access Control (RBAC).